AndrewTsaknis/Sales-Analysis/README.md

 -This suggests Technology is the most impactful category for driving revenue growth.

-2. Profit vs Sales (Scatter Plot)
+2. **Profit vs Sales (Scatter Plot)**

-There is no strong linear correlation between higher sales and higher profit.
+-There is no strong linear correlation between higher sales and higher profit.

-Some high-sales orders result in negative profit, often due to large discounts or high shipping costs.
+-Some high-sales orders result in negative profit, often due to large discounts or high shipping costs.

-Clusters show that moderate-sale orders tend to be more consistently profitable.
+-Clusters show that moderate-sale orders tend to be more consistently profitable.

-3. Top 10 Products by Sales
+3. **Top 10 Products by Sales**

-A small group of products contributes a disproportionate amount of revenue.
+-A small group of products contributes a disproportionate amount of revenue.

-These top performers are mostly in Technology and Furniture.
+-These top performers are mostly in Technology and Furniture.

-Focusing marketing, stock availability, and promotions on these products can increase revenue efficiency.
+-Focusing marketing, stock availability, and promotions on these products can increase revenue efficiency.

-4. Profit by Sub-Category
+4. **Profit by Sub-Category**

-Sub-categories such as Copiers, Phones, and Accessories show strong profitability.
+-Sub-categories such as Copiers, Phones, and Accessories show strong profitability.

-Others — especially Tables, Bookcases, and Binders — frequently produce negative or low profit.
+-Others — especially Tables, Bookcases, and Binders — frequently produce negative or low profit.

-This highlights areas where pricing strategy or supplier negotiation may need reevaluation.
+-This highlights areas where pricing strategy or supplier negotiation may need reevaluation.

-5. Discount Distribution
+5. **Discount Distribution**

-Most orders have very low discounts, but there are noticeable spikes at higher discount levels.
+-Most orders have very low discounts, but there are noticeable spikes at higher discount levels.

-High discounts correlate strongly with reduced profit, and many high-discount orders lead to losses.
+-High discounts correlate strongly with reduced profit, and many high-discount orders lead to losses.

-This suggests tightening discount policies could significantly improve financial performance.
+-This suggests tightening discount policies could significantly improve financial performance.

-📊 Visualizations Included
-The following visualizations were created using Python (Pandas, Matplotlib, Seaborn):

-1. **Sales by Category**
-   A bar chart showing total sales for each category to compare performance.

 2. **Profit vs Sales (Scatter Plot)**
    Visualizes whether higher sales correlate with higher profitability and highlights category clusters.